What Is a Blood Test?

 Other Factors That Can Cause an Abnormal Blood Test Report

 Several factors other than illness can influence the result of your blood tests.
-These include certain foods and drinks, medicines, exercise, stress, and differences in lab procedures.
+These include certain foods and drinks, medicines, exercise, Stress, and differences in lab procedures.

-Some routine blood tests look at blood glucose and triglyceride levels which are affected by when you last ate.
+Some routine blood tests look at blood glucose and triglyceride levels affected by when you last ate.
 While the fasting baseline is 8 – 12 hours, having a snack late at night before an early morning test could put your lipids or glucose levels out of range.

 A high level of the liver (bone) enzyme, alkaline phosphatase, is a common sign of certain cancers or liver disease.
-But these levels can be raised if you are recovering from a broken bone or if you are an adolescent.
+But these levels can be raised if you are recovering from a broken bone or are an adolescent.